sunny0826/kubecm/docs/en-us/cli/kubecm_list.md

 ```
       --config string   path of kubeconfig (default "$HOME/.kube/config")
+      --create          Create a new kubeconfig file if not exists
   -m, --mac-notify      enable to display Mac notification banner
   -s, --silence-table   enable/disable output of context table on successful config update
   -u, --ui-size int     number of list items to show in menu at once (default 4)